blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Idea Articles (including drafts)/Ridiculous Levels of Data Conservation.md

 - However, that has to be very fundamental, and not something that can be achieved in a smaller quantity of sound.
 - For example, music can touch one's emotions.
 - It can be argued that simple tones can influence emotions too.

+- At this point, this has turned into some sort of fundamentalism.

 - [[Is audio fundamentally comprised of frequencies]] (moved to a separate page)
 - [[Is every disturbance fundamentally a combination of harmonics]] (moved to a separate page)